ned-kelly/backup-and-bcp-for-aws/README.md

 ## Additional Considerations

-* Scripts do not currently take into consideration of the lifecycle of objects in your S3 bucket - Create a S3 "Lifecycle Rule" to delete files after X days or Y Months if you do not wish to indefinitely store your backups created in your S3 bucket.
+* <span style="color:red">Scripts do not currently take into consideration of the lifecycle of objects in your S3 bucket!</span> - Create a S3 "Lifecycle Rule" to delete files after X days or Y Months if you do not wish to indefinitely store your backups created in your S3 bucket or are backing up large data quantities and want to keep your bill "lean"